Data Models & Queries

 Name: Data Model name

-Slug: The Data Model name that will be used in the membership and activation fields in the audience builder.
+Slug: The Data Model name that will be used in the membership and mapped field names in the audience builder.
 It is important that the name chosen here makes sense for those building audiences in the tool.
 If no slug is selected, it will auto-populate using the model name.

-External Lytics Key: Select a Lytics user profile field that is a unique identifier to map to an identifier in your incoming data source.
+Description: A longer description of the Data Model.Map a Unique Identifier: Select a user profile field that is a unique identifier in the Lytics user table to map to an identifier in your incoming data source.

-2. Activate the Model.
-Until the Data Model is activated, its SQL query will not be run against your data warehouse and Lytics profiles will not be updated with the selected fields.
+- Activate the Model.
+Navigate to the model you created from the Data Model list view and click the Activate button.
+Until the Data Model is activated, its SQL query will not be run against your data warehouse, and Lytics profiles will not be updated with the selected fields.

 When building multiple Cloud Connect Data Models with the same primary key, you must select the same External Lytics Key mapping.
 Selecting a different Lytics key will result in an error when you try to save the new Data Model.